haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/technical-guidelines.md

 9.1.
 All Client-Server calls must follow the [HTTP Protocol].

 9.2.
-All customer-agnostic data (Products, Categories, CMS Pages) MUST be rendered on a server and cached in a public {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} server (Varnish).
+All customer-agnostic data (Products, Categories, CMS Pages) MUST be rendered on a server and cached in a public {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} server (Varnish).

 9.3.
 All customer-specific data MUST be rendered on the browser side using a {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} (JS) application.